Welcome to our Navellier Graders

 Navellier Dividend Grader Growth of $100 Example

-Net January 1, 2003 to December 31, 2022
+Net January 1, 2003 to December 31, 2023

 Try out our new Dividend Grader (returning users also) – Click Here

-Investment in equity strategies involves substantial risk and has the potential for partial or complete loss of funds invested.
-As a matter of normal and important disclosures to you, as a potential investor, please consider the following: The performance presented is not based on any actual securities trading, portfolio, or accounts, and the reported performance of the A, B, C, D, and F portfolios (collectively the "model portfolios") should be considered mere "paper" or pro forma performance results based on Navellier's research.
+Investment in stocks involves substantial risk and has the potential for partial or complete loss of funds invested.
+The accompanying charts are for informational purposes only and are not to be construed as an offer to buy or sell any financial instrument or investment strategy and should not be relied upon in an investment making decision.
+This is not an offer of investment advice and is not an investment strategy.
+It is simply a disclosure of the results of Navellier’s proprietary analysis.
+The performance presented is not based on any actual securities trading, portfolio, or accounts, and the reported hypothetical performance of the A, B, C, D, and F stock groups graded should not be considered investment advice or an investment strategy.

-(1) Historical or illustrated results presented herein do not necessarily indicate future performance; Investment in securities involves significant risk and has the potential for partial or complete loss of funds invested.
+(1) Historical or illustrated results presented herein do not indicate future performance; Investment in securities involves significant risk and has the potential for partial or complete loss of funds invested.

 (2) The results presented were generated during a period of mixed (improving and deteriorating) economic conditions in the U.S. and positive and negative market performance.
-There can be no assurance that these favorable market conditions will occur again in the future.
+There can be no assurance that these same market conditions will occur again in the future.
 Navellier has no data regarding actual performance in different economic or market cycles or conditions.

-(6) LIMITATIONS INHERENT IN MODEL RESULTS: The performance results presented are from a model portfolio, not an actually funded portfolio, and may not reflect the impact that material economic and market factors might have had on the adviser's decision making if the adviser were actually managing clients' money, and thus present returns which are greater than what a potential investor would have experienced for the time period.
+(6) LIMITATIONS INHERENT IN HYPOTHETICAL RESULTS: The hypothetical performance results presented are not from actually funded investments, and may not reflect the impact that material economic and market factors might have had on adviser’s or investors decision making if an adviser were actually managing a clients’ money, and thus present returns which are greater than what an actual investor would have experienced for the time period.
 The results are presented for informational purposes only.
-No real money has been invested in this model portfolio.
-The model performance results should be considered mere "paper" or pro forma performance results.
-The model results do not represent actual funded trades and may not reflect actual prices paid or received for actual funded trades.
+No real money has been invested in this analysis of hypothetical performance.
+The hypothetical performance results should not be considered and are not actual performance.